-The 92nd Annual Feast of San Gennaro will be held Thursday, September 13th through Sunday, September 23rd, 2018, in Little Italy—the lower Manhattan neighborhood that served as the first home in America for countless Italian immigrants who came in search of a better life in the early part of the 20th century.
+The 93rd Annual Feast of San Gennaro began Thursday, September 12th and lasts through Sunday, September 22nd, 2019, in Little Italy—the lower Manhattan neighborhood that served as the first home in America for countless Italian immigrants who came in search of a better life in the early part of the 20th century.
 The lively Italian festival, which is filled with lots of yummy Italian meals, desserts, and culture, is dedicated to keeping the spirit and faith of the early Italian immigrants alive.
-The Feast will offer religious processions and colorful parades, and boasts free musical entertainment daily.
-There’s also a world-famous cannoli-eating competition!
+The Feast offers religious processions and colorful parades, and boasts free musical entertainment daily.
+There’s also a world-famous meatball-eating competition!

 Indulge in the goodness of Italian cheese such as Sicilian Black Pepper, Aurrichio Provolone, and Reggiano Parmigiana.
 Bringing delicious cheese to New York since 1892, Alleva Dairy also offers fresh meats such as dry sausage and soppressata, prepared foods such as tasty salads and side dishes, as well as fresh breads and pastas.
 Explore its offerings at the Feast or stop by and pick up some of the fine foods for a picnic in the park.
 188 Grand St., 212-226-7990, allevadairy.com

 San Gennaro 2019: Cha Cha's In Boca Al Lupo